TuurMellaerts/dividend-tracker/README.md

 ## How to use it?
 When you clone the repository to your local machine, you can run the application by opening the folder with your CMD and running the command "make dividend-tracker".
 This command will build the application and start it.
 If you want to delete the application (keep in mind that this will also delete your database), you should run the commmand "make clean".
 To run the application if you have already build the application, you can run the command "./build/dividend-tracker.exe".

+### Be aware!
+You only have to build the application once.
+After that you only need to run the application.

+## LICENSE
 Also feel free to use this application and code however you want!

 ## Working progress